vb-consulting/Norm.net/Documentation/reference/options.md

 - Default is false (`_` and `@` are stripped always).

+---

 ### MapPrivateSetters

-- By default, mapping by name mechanism - will map only instance members (fields or properties) that have public setters (can be only be set publicly).
+- By default, the mapping by name mechanism implemented in this library will map only instance members (fields or properties) that have **public setters** (can only be set publicly).

 - Set `MapPrivateSetters` to true to be able to map instance members with non-public (private or protected) setters.